 Short description:

-The purpose of this study was to examine to what extent each of Bloom’s six levels of cognitive learning outcomes were exhibited among four types of postings (argument, critique, evidence, and explanation) in online structured debates.
+The purpose of this study was to: a) examine to what extent each of Bloom’s six levels of cognitive learning outcomes were exhibited among four types of postings (argument, critique, evidence, and explanation) in online structured debates; and b) which of these postings were most likely to elicit responses with the highest levels of cognitive learning outcomes.
 Four structured online debates were analyzed.
 The results indicated that critique messages were most likely to exhibit higher level learning.
-Implications for instructions and directions for future studies building on the findings of this study were discussed.
+Implications for instructions and directions for future studies building on the findings of this study are discussed.

 Abstract